AnthonyMastrean/roguelike-server/README.md

 $ vagrant up fpm
 ```

-SSH into the box and install the required gems.
+SSH into the box, install the required gems, and check on the manifests.

 ```
-$ vagrant ssh fpm --command 'pushd /vagrant && bundle install'
+$ vagrant ssh fpm --command 'pushd /vagrant && bundle install && rake'
 ```